WLJSTeam/wljs-docs/docs/frontend/Reference/GUI/HTMLView.md

 It will generate a new UID for each instance even if you copy and paste one.

 ## Dynamic updates
-It fully supports dynamic updates.
+It fully supports updates.
 Use [Offload](frontend/Reference/Interpreter/Offload.md).
 For example

 ```mathematica
 word = "";